davidmaamoaix/BackgroundPy/README.md

 # BackgroundPy
-A tool for generating a runnable script, which runs a python file and deletes itself after it is ran.
+A tool for generating a runnable script, which runs a python file and deletes itself after it is ran (basically it generates a runnable script that cleans up after itself).

 ## Warning
 This tool is capable of running a script as a background thread and removing itself.
 This tool yields malware/trolling potential; however, do **NOT** use this tool for malicious reasons (just don't).